 Go inside the store.
-Give the cage to the woman.
+Give the bird cage to the woman.
 She will give you the oil lamp and kick you out of the store.
-Go north one screen to the lake; it's safer there and you don't want the enchanter to get you.
+Go north one screen to the lake.
+It's safer there and the enchanter won't get you.
 Rub the lamp and get the magic carpet.
 Rub the lamp a second time and get the sword.
 Rub the lamp a third time and get the bridle.
 The lamp will disappear-easy come, easy go.
 Ride the carpet.

 You are now on top of the cliffs.
 Walk east one screen.
 When you see the snake, save the game.
-Walk up near it, but not so near that it can bite and kill you.
+Walk up near the snake, but not so near that it can bite and kill you.
 There are two solutions to this problem.
 Did you notice the snake carved in the handle of the sword?
 You mean you haven't been looking at everything?
 One solution is to kill the snake with the sword.
-You can then get by.
+You can then walk by.
 The second solution is a nonviolent one.
-Throw the bridle on the snake, and it turns into a winged horse.
+Throw the bridle on the snake, and the snake turns into a winged horse.
 Talk to the horse, and it gives you a sugar cube.
 The cube makes getting to Dracula's Castle later a lot easier.
 A whole lot easier.

-In either case, after the snake has been dealt with, continue going east and enter the cave you come to; nothing else can harm you here.
+In either case, after the snake has been dealt with, continue going east and enter the cave you come to.
+Nothing else can harm you here.
 Inside the cave, take the key.
 It opens the second door.
-Walk outside and ride the carpet; it will take you back to the antique store.
+Walk outside and ride the carpet back to the antique store.
 Go north, across the little lake, past the monastery, and to the bridge.
 Go to the door and unlock it.
-Read the third door: "... a stout heart," huh?
+Read the inscription on the third door: ". . . a stout heart," huh?